 Some pest companies will perform Thermal Heat Treatment on a car, call around and talk to your local pest companies about this.
 This is similar to having heat treatment in your home.
 Talk to a professional.

 Paint Oven (car repair) for several hours.

 Newly painted vehicles are put into an oven to set the paint faster.
 The entire vehicle is heated.
-This is not inexpensive but temperatures in vehicle paint ovens do get well over 145 degrees.
-The vehicle temperature should be monitored inside to ensure even distribution of heat.
+This is not inexpensive, but temperatures in vehicle paint ovens do get well over 115 bed bug killing degrees.
 Bed bugs will try to retreat to cooler areas of the vehicle as the temperature rises, so it is important that the temperature is evenly distributed throughout the vehicle to be certain any living bugs and eggs are killed.
 While adult bed bugs will die after 20 minutes at 115 degrees or so, bed bug eggs take an hour to kill.

 The manufacturer, AMVAC suggested that to use it in a vehicle, it should be left in for 21 days to ensure that any baby bed bugs (nymphs) that had hatched in the car during the treatment period, will die.
 You will not have use of your car during the treatment period.
 Any vents to the outside of the car would need to be sealed (duct tape?).
-There is some question as to whether using Nuvan in your vehicle can damage electronics, however, there is no evidence to show Nuvan will damage electronics in a vehicle.
 Once the treatment is over, the vehicle must be aired out for several hours.
 There is no residual chemical once the vehicle is aired out.

 ALWAYS Follow all instructions to the letter when using chemical pesticides or you may cause permanent health damage to yourself and others.
 Always consult with a professional pest company, or call AMVAC and talk to them.